ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Warmup

-When everyone is gathered and all preparations are done, it is time for a warmup to get the creativity going.
+When everyone has gathered and the preparations are done, do a warm-up to get the creative juices flowing.

 One suggestion is provided below:

 ### The Coat Hanger

-The point of this game is to warm up the creative part of the brain and get into a spontaneous state of mind.
-As such, there should be as little after-though and structure as possible while doing it.
+The point of this whimsical excercize is to get into a spontaneous and creative state of mind.
+So there should be as little after-though and structure as possible to it.
 This is how it goes:

 * Everyone gathers in a ring and one person holds a coat hanger.
 * The person holding the coat hanger mimes an activity.
 The coat hanger may be used as an abstract prop if appropriate, or not at all.
 * The others guess what the the person with the coat hanger is miming.
 As soon as someone guesses the right answer, the mime will hand over the coat hanger to the person who guessed the right answer,
-* The person now holding the coat hanger now mimes another activity and the rest guess.
+* The person now holding the coat hanger now mimes another activity and the others guess.
 * The game goes on for about 10 minutes.

 ## Introductory text

 Read the following introductory text aloud:

-_Welcome to the larp Granny’s Great-granny’s Tiara!_
+_Welcome to the Granny’s Great-granny’s Tiara!_

-_The larp has six characters: Six generations of mothers and daughters from the same family.
-It takes place in the flat of Mother E. Mother E is an energetic self-employed in the catering business.
-The company is just barely carrying its costs.
-Her daughter F also lives here, who has not quite come of age yet._
+_This larp has six characters: Six generations of mothers and daughters from the same family.
+It takes place in the small flat of Mother E. Mother E is an energetic self-employed in the catering business.
+The company keeps her busy, but just barely carries its costs.
+Her daughter F, who has not quite come of age yet, also lives here._

 _Once upon a time, when the Viscountess A arrived from Germany and married a nouveau-rich Swede, the family had large apartments, horses, wagons and servants.
 At that time, the women of the family had neither the need, nor the opportunity to work.
 As the generations have passed, the family’s circumstances have become simpler and simpler; from palaces to todays tiny flat.
-But the education and available options for the women have steadily grown.
-Daughter F will hopefully be the first women in her family to start at the University!_
+But the level of education and availibe options for the women have grown steadily.
+Hopefully Daughter F will be the first woman in her family to start at the University!_

-_All that remains of the once glamorous life that the Viscountess lived is the family heirloom: The Tiara.
-All else is lost.
-The Tiara has passed from mother to daughter; the daughters have inherited it on their wedding day and the Tiara has stunned all who laid eyes on it.
+_All that remains of the once glamorous life of the Viscountess is the family heirloom: The Tiara.
+All else has been lost.
+The Tiara has passed from mother to daughter; each generation has inherited it on their wedding day and the Tiara has stunned all who laid eyes on it.
 For some it specifically symbolises the wedding, the happiest(?) of all days.
-Others see the Tiara as a menace, a symbol of vanity and greed that keeps the women down.
-But it also symbolises the family history and the inherited bond between women, both symbolically and in a very tangible way.
+Others see the Tiara as a symbol of vanity and greed that keeps the women of the family down.
+But it also symbolises the family legacy and the inherited bond between women, both symbolically and in a very tangible way.
 All the rest has been lost or has been inherited by the sons.
 Because Swedish tradition is that only jewellery is reliably inherited down through the line of women._

 _Today Granny D is invited for afternoon "fika".
-And the ghosts of Great-granny C, Granny’s Granny B, and Granny’s Great-granny the viscountess A herself have felt drawn to this small family this very day..._
+And the ghosts of Great-granny C, Granny’s Granny B, and Granny’s Great-granny the viscountess A herself have found themselves drawn to their small living family this very day..._

-_The first three acts take place on day 1.
-Act 4 takes place in the dreams of the living characters later that night.
-Act 5 takes place during the following day, when Granny D comes back._
+_The first three acts take place on the first day.
+Act 4 takes place in the dreams of the living characters later that same night.
+Act 5 takes place during the following day, when Granny D comes back for a mid-morning fika._

 ## Character handouts